BCS-WebDev/Week1-Homework/README.md

 come up in the form of ads can be used to appear on the front page, we will look to generate passive traffic to a website via code.

-* HTML:
+* Webpage Accessibliity Standards:
+    - HTML
         - Semantic HTML - Semantic tags added for code readability & organization
         - Codebase follows logical structure
         - Alt attributes added to images as 'alt', element title, or aria-label
+            - To help with sight impairments via speech readers
         - Element attributes always lead with class
         - Descriptive Webapge Title added

-* CSS:
+        - Fixed shortcut link functionality
+        - Added aria-keyshortcuts to nav bar links
+            - To help with limited motor control

+    - CSS
         - Changed class titles as necessary to fit semantic html
+        - Main figure resizes according to viewport width
         - Arranged classes and grouped by section and sub-sections
         - Grouped duplicate code where possible
-    - Tweaked to align main and aside divisions
+        - Webpage color scheme is acceptable
+            - To help with visibility
         - Webpage structure & alignment breaks down at certain browser width thresholds
-        - Added different style for viewport widths
+            - Added different styles for varying viewport widths

-* Webpage Accessibliity Standards:
     - Mobile Device Accessibility
-        - Change CSS style according to viewport widths less than 640px
+        - Change CSS style according to viewport widths less than 620px
-    - Social inclusion
-        - Disabled
-        - Translation
-        - Older generation
-        - Underpriveliged
+        - Added Nav bar dropdown button

 * SEO:
     - Title Tag
         - Will show up as the title of the search link